dattasiddhartha/GIFShop-Wizard/README.md

   they or their history contain
 * When uploading repo files, be careful with tokens / secrets [might be best to create a separate repo later]
+* Network latencies: We compress the GIF (<=1.0MB) to minimize latencies in image sending to user
+* GPU memory limits: There is a theoretical limit to the number of consecutive permutations users can perform on a single image.
+Even after clearing cache, there is residuals left over in memory.